Elevated blood pressure is blood pressure that is slightly higher than what is considered ideal.

 Uncontrolled, elevated blood pressure and hypertension increase the risks of heart attacks and strokes.
 Some research says long-term elevated blood pressure can lead to changes in memory, language, thinking or judgment (cognitive decline).

-The only way to detect prehypertension is to keep track of your blood pressure readings.
-Have your blood pressure checked at each doctor's visit — or check it yourself at home with a home blood pressure monitoring device.
+Elevated blood pressure doesn't cause symptoms.
+The only way to detect it is to have regular blood pressure checks.
+Have your blood pressure measured when you visit your health care provider.
+You can also check it at home with a home blood pressure monitoring device.

 When to see a doctor

 A child's blood pressure should be checked during routine well-check appointments starting at age 3.
 If the child has high blood pressure, a measurement should be taken at every follow-up appointment.

 Adults age 18 and older should have a blood pressure check at least every two years.
 You or your child might need more-frequent checks if you have elevated blood pressure or other risk factors for heart disease.